ayurveda

 What is Cholesterol?

 Cholesterol is a certain kind of waxy-fat-like substance which is vital for cell walls, other hormones.
 Cholesterol is perceived as something dangerous but the truth is our body could not function without it.
-Cholesterol is produced by your liver in the body and it plays a crucial role in performing important functions such as digestion and production of stress-relieving hormones like cortisol and sex hormones like testosterone (male hormones) and estrogen (female hormones).
+It is produced by our liver and it plays a crucial role in performing important functions such as digestion and production of stress-relieving hormones like cortisol and sex hormones like testosterone (male hormones) and estrogen (female hormones).

 Low Density Lipoprotein (LDL) Cholesterol is a type of lipoprotein (fat carrier) in the body.
 Due to the structure of the fats, it can’t move through the blood on its own.
 So, lipoproteins work as a medium to carry fats to various cells in the body.
 LDL Cholesterol is also known as “bad cholesterol” due to risk of heart diseases and strokes it poses.
 LDL cholesterol is not harmful because it performs important functions in your body but high levels of LDL can cause many health issues.

-Cholesterol is a fat in the blood that the body needs to build cells and produce hormones, but having too much of it can be harmful.
+Cholesterol is a fat in the blood that the body needs to function properly, but having too much of it can be harmful.
 The level of total cholesterol in the body should be below 200 mg/dl (milligram per decilitre).
 The normal level of LDL should be less than 100 mg/dl and the normal level of HDL should be 60 mg/dl or higher.

 How to balance cholesterol levels?

-There is a lot that can be done to maintain a balanced level of cholesterol starting with regular exercise and a healthy diet:
+There is a lot that can be done to maintain a balanced level of cholesterol starting with regular exercise and a heart healthy foods:

 Ayurvedic Herbs that reduce cholesterol levels